 Our graduate students are vital and valued members of the Astrophysics sub-department, and we offer a wide range of opportunities for graduate study, with DPhil (PhD) projects available in instrumentation, observation and theory.
 Our research groups span a diverse range of topics covering all of modern astrophysics, from cosmology through to exoplanets, galaxies, transients, pulsars, high-energy astrophysics and more.
 Candidates may also want to look at projects in the Theoretical Physics and Atmospheric, Oceanic and Planetary Physics sub-departments; applications to more than one sub-department are encouraged.
 There is a frequently asked questions section at the bottom of this page.

-You can find details of projects available from October 2022 on the tabs in the page menu, or through the links below.
+An overview list of project titles for entry in October 2023 can be found on this page.
+You can find further details of each project by navigating to the relevant project area either via the menu for this page, or through the links below.
 If you have further questions regarding these projects, we encourage you to make contact with the supervisors listed, who will be happy to hear from you.
 We are offering a range of projects in the following areas:

 - Exoplanets and Stellar Physics